Magnify the potential of everything you learn at Catalyst.

 Part III: The Ontological Constraints that limit the effective exercise of leadership

-- Ontological Perceptual Constraints: That which limits and shapes (distorts) what we perceive of the situations we are dealing with in any leadership situation)
+Ontological Perceptual Constraints: Anything which limits and distorts how we perceive the situations we are dealing with.

-- Ontological Functional Constraints: Automatic stimulus-response behavior that limits one’s way of being and acting in any leadership situation)
+Ontological Functional Constraints: Automatic stimulus-response behaviour that limits one’s way of being and acting.